diazemiliano-zz/googlemaps-scrollprevent/README.md

 Check the [Live Demo!](http://diazemiliano.github.io/mapScrollPrevent).
 Use it, enjoy it and please [contribute](https://github.com/diazemiliano/mapScrollPrevent/issues?q=is%3Aopen+is%3Aissue) to make it better.

 You can [Download](https://github.com/diazemiliano/mapScrollPrevent/releases) a **Pre-Release** version.
+If you are finding the wordpress version check the [Wordpress Branch](https://github.com/diazemiliano/mapScrollPrevent/tree/wordpress)

 ## Table of contents
 - [Examples](#examples)